 4. Habitat by Lauren Liess

 Do you know the old adage, “You can’t judge a book by it’s cover”?
-I waited a long time to buy this book despite all of the buzz and the stellar reviews because, honestly, I thought that it looked like another ho-hum monochromatic interior design book that was going to push a neutral agenda on me.
+I waited a long time to buy Habitat despite all of the buzz and the stellar reviews because, honestly, I thought that it looked like another ho-hum monochromatic interior design book that was going to push a neutral agenda on me.
 It is FAR from that.
 In fact, it’s one of the very best interior design books I’ve found.
 It’s really about design fundamentals and mixing in what makes a home a home- vintage pieces, natural elements, color, etc. This is one of those that I find myself reading again and again!

 5. Elements of Style by Erin Gates